 - 1. In-house expertise facilitates better emergency preparedness when external contractors may be in high demand. - 2.
 Faster response times. - 3.
 Reduced need for extensive project coordination. - 4.
 Deep familiarity with RPU's water and electric infrastructure and systems. - 5.
 Comprehensive training in customer service. - 6.
 Ability to quickly address customer or City Council concerns. - 7.
 Best quality assurance and quality control of new facilities to ensure longer project lifespans. - 8.
-Pride and ownership in the quality of work performed.
+Pride and ownership in the quality of work performed. - 9.
+Eliminates the potential risk to the City of hiring an external party that may default on a project and fail to complete the work in a timely fashion. - 10.
+Better schedule and cost efficiencies by eliminating the need for a formal procurement process.

-City Charter Section 1202(b) provides that the Board of Public Utilities shall have the power and duty to authorize, and let public works contracts in compliance with Section 1109, within the limits of the budget of the Department of Public Utilities, any purchase of equipment, materials, supplies, goods or services, or any acquisition, construction, improvement, extension, enlargement, diminution, or curtailment of all or any part of any public utility system when the amount exceeds \$50,000...".
+City Charter Section 1202(b) provides that the Board of Public Utilities shall have the power and duty to "...authorize, and let public works contracts in compliance with Section 1109, within the limits of the budget of the Department of Public Utilities, any purchase of equipment, materials, supplies, goods or services, or any acquisition, construction, improvement, extension, enlargement, diminution, or curtailment of all or any part of any public utility system when the amount exceeds \$50,000...".

-Thus, all construction projects carried out by internal forces with costs exceeding \$50,000 require authorization from the Board of Public Utilities, which has routinely taken place through the review and approval of work orders by this Board.
+Thus, all construction projects with RPU funding carried out by internal forces with costs exceeding \$50,000 require authorization from the Board, which has routinely taken place through the review and approval of work orders by this Board, as necessary.